Updated August 16, 2018

 SOP: What do you hope to accomplish or facilitate as chair of GHA?

 MC: I hope to work alongside our talented health system and GHA leadership to ensure we continue to live out our missions in the communities we serve.
 This is a vital time for our association to be an integral part of health policy discussions on both the federal and state levels to advocate for the patients we care for, the colleagues we work with and the communities we partner with to meet local needs.

 SOP: What are some of the biggest issues the GHA currently faces?

 MC: On the state level, the disparity of care between rural Georgia and urban Georgia continues to be a significant and growing challenge.
 Another significant issue is the government payment programs of Medicare and Medicaid that pay less than actual costs to deliver services to patients.

 On the federal level, issues include access to care for the uninsured, stabilization of insurance markets and the need to improve certain elements of the Affordable Care Act.

-SOP: What has been your focus or specialty throughout your career, and how has that prepared you for this position?
+SOP: What has been your focus or specialty throughout your career?

 MC: Pharmacy is a great profession and has enabled me to interact with virtually all components of the healthcare system since I began my career as a clinical pharmacist.
 Although I started as a clinical member of the team, my role has shifted to administratively supporting those who deliver care at the bedside.
 My purpose has always been centered around how I could use my expertise to add value to patient care, and that continues to be my ultimate focus today.